hperier1998/YnovAndroid1erProjet/README.md

 This is the first project for an android application that involves a questionnaire.

 # Contributors
-1. Hadrien PERIER
+1. Hadrien PERIER (Github name : hperier1998)
-2. Jeremy MAGNE
+2. Jeremy MAGNE (Github name : RayZiaX)

 # Project
 The project is a mobile application for Android, developped using Kotlin and Android Studio Electric Eel.